GM CEO Barra says electric vehicles to be profitable by 2025

 “Our commitment is to lead the industry,” Chief Financial Officer Paul Jacobson told reporters ahead on the investor day event.
 “We believe that with the infrastructure that we put in place and the vehicles that you’ll see today, we’ll be able to get there.”

-EV profit margins will go even higher once clean energy tax credits from the federal Inflation Reduction Act are applied, Jacobson said.
+GM customers, he said, should be able to get half the $7,500 federal EV tax credit next year, reaching the full credit by mid-decade.
+To get the credits, EVs and batteries must be built in North America, with battery minerals sourced on the continent.

-Despite economic volatility and the possibility of a downturn, GM appeared a little more confident in this year’s financial results, saying Thursday it expects full-year pretax income to be $13.5 billion to $14.5 billion.
-That’s within the range of previous guidance of $13 billion to $15 billion.
-The forecast for free cash flow, the cash left after operating and capital expenses, $7 billion to $9 billion to $10 billion to $11 billion for the year.
+Despite economic volatility and the possibility of a downturn, GM appeared more confident in this year’s financial results, saying Thursday it expects full-year pretax income to be $13.5 billion to $14.5 billion.
+That’s within the previous guidance range of $13 billion to $15 billion.

 GM also said its Brightdrop commercial vehicle unit, which is making electric vans and carts, will contribute over $1 billion of revenue next year.

+The company says its modular Ultium EV architecture is flexible enough to allow multiple battery chemistries and cell sizes, and it can handle multiple vehicles.
+That’s one reason the company says the next two years put it on a path to double revenue by 2030.

+Doug Parks, product development chief, said EVs are much simpler to build than internal combustion vehicles.
+For example, the Chevrolet Silverado EV has 45% fewer parts than its combustion equivalent, he said.

-As for the new vehicles, GM will roll an all-electric version of the Chevrolet Corvette, President Mark Reuss said.
+As for the new vehicles, GM will roll out an all-electric version of the Chevrolet Corvette next year, President Mark Reuss said.

 “This will again set the standard of the world for performance,” he said.